 - 1. This Award settles terms and conditions to be included in a three-year Collective Agreement that will expire on August 31, 2020. - 2.
 The arbitration was compelled following passage of the Back to Class Act (York University), 2018 (the "Act"). - 3.
-The Award relates to a bargaining unit as defined in Article 3.01 of the Collective Agreement known as Unit 1.
-It is comprised of full-time graduate students who are also employed as part-time employees teaching, demonstrating, tutoring or marking.
-There are approximately 2,000 people in Unit 1. - 4.
+The Award relates to a bargaining unit as defined in Article 3.01 of the Collective Agreement known as Unit 3.
+It is comprised of full-time graduate students receiving financial assistance from/through the University and who as a result are employed in administrative, clerical or research work but not where that research relates to their program and degree requirements. - 4.
 CUPE Local 3903 represents graduate teaching assistants, contract faculty, and graduate assistants in three bargaining units at York. - 5.
 The three Collective Agreements have been bargained, traditionally, at the same table.
 A number of contractual provisions and related proposals are identical.
 The University strongly objects to continuing in this format going forward although it acquiesced for this round. - 6.
 A single hearing was held although it was understood that separate awards would issue.
 Comprehensive pre-hearing briefs were exchanged for each bargaining unit. - 7.
 This Award may be read together with the Unit 2 Award issued on the same date.